Maloney Home Page | The Cruelest Equation in Introductory Thermodynamics

 Here, I survey the following progressive approaches for understanding why this misunderstanding occurs and how to avoid it:

-• Explanation 1: The heat capacity never coupled the internal energy to the temperature for arbitrary conditions.
+• Explanation 1: The heat capacity at constant condition X doesn’t couple the internal energy to the temperature for arbitrary condition X.

 • Explanation 2: Forget about any processes; the ideal gas is unusual in having one of its equations of state be \(U=CT+U_0\), where \(C\) is a constant.